ExtremeFLOW/neko/doc/pages/user-file.md

 ### Complex fluid and/or scalar boundary conditions {#user-file_field-dirichlet-update}

-This user function can be used to specify dirichlet boundary values for velocity components `u,v,w`, the pressure, and/or the scalar.
-This type of boundary condition allows for the use of time-dependent velocity profiles (currently not possible with a standard `user_inflow`) or non-uniform pressure profiles to e.g. impose an outlet pressure computed from another simulation.
+This user function can be used to specify dirichlet boundary values for velocity components `u,v,w`, the pressure `p`, and/or the scalar `s`.
+This type of boundary condition allows for time-dependent velocity profiles (currently not possible with a standard `user_inflow`) or non-uniform pressure profiles to e.g. impose an outlet pressure computed from another simulation.

-The selection of such boundary conditions is done in the `case.fluid.boundary_types` array for the velocities and pressure, and in the `case.scalar.boundary_types` array for the scalar.
-This type of boundary condition offers the possibility to only apply a Dirichlet condition on selected fields, leaving the others untouched.
+The selection of such boundary condition is done in the `case.fluid.boundary_types` array for the velocities and pressure, and in the `case.scalar.boundary_types` array for the scalar.
 The [case file](#case-file_boundary-types) outlines which keywords can be used for such purpose:
 * `d_vel_u` for the `u` component of the velocity field
 * `d_vel_v` for the `v` component of the velocity field
 * `d_vel_w` for the `w` component of the velocity field